Best Inventory Replenishment Software for Ecommerce Stores in 2026

 Pricing usually starts around $359 per month for core plans, with higher tiers for more complexity.

 Zoho Inventory is a cloud-based inventory management tool that suits growing ecommerce and store operations that need to maintain optimal stock levels without a heavy setup.
-It brings together order management, inventory planning, and simple replenishment workflows at an accessible price point.
+It brings together order management software, inventory planning, and simple replenishment workflows at an accessible price point.

 Key features